 Where for such needs it is recognised that a classification of product performance is the means of expressing the range of requirement levels of the works, the Commission will give the appropriate guidance or will request EOTA to make the appropriate proposal through a modification to this mandate.

 2. Systems of attestation of conformity

-For the product(s) and intended use(s) listed below, EOTA is requested to specify the following system(s) of attestation of conformity in the relevant guideline for European technical approval:
+For the product(s) and intended use(s) listed below, EOTA are requested to specify the following system(s) of attestation of conformity in the relevant Guideline for European Technical Approval(s):